 The pressure on resources has never been greater (up 11 points).
 There is an essential requirement for disciplined prioritization and a dynamic alignment of resources.

 Long-standing concerns about too many projects and initiatives, turned into alarm by mid-2022.
 Senior leaders reported being involved in at least 13 projects.

 Project consolidation was a key trend by Qtr 4.
 But cutting is not enough.
 Disciplined prioritization is key to enabling a new intensity around those projects most critical to success.

-Teamwork and collaboration accounted for almost three quarters of all executive work (73%) in 2022.
+Teamwork and collaboration accounted for almost three quarters of all leader work (73%) in 2022.